keegangood/strategic_learning/cognitive_biases.md

 This tends to make us think we’re not worthy and that we’re one wrong move away from being outed as the liars that we are.

-The only line of defense we have against this delusion is our **perception of it**.
-Awareness is the first step to overcoming any obstacle and imposter syndrome no different.
+**The only line of defense we have against this delusion is our perception of it**.
+Awareness is the first step to overcoming any obstacle and Imposter Syndrome no different.

 Imposter syndrome can take on many forms and evoke a multitude of confusing emotions.
 Let’s take a look at some of the more common faces of Imposter Syndrome and some advice for dealing with them when they arise.

 <br>